 of each month.

-We are blessed and thankful to have received a grant again this year, 2019, from the Jewish Council of North Central Florida for our Hanukkah gift bags to Jewish residents at assisted living facilities in our area!
+We are blessed and thankful to have received a grant again this year, 2020, from the Jewish Council of North Central Florida for the purchase of books of Jewish recipes which will become part of our lending library and which we will share at an upcoming luncheon!
 Their support of our programs has been amazing.
 Please remember that when they ask for our support.
 They fund many great programs in the area.

 Thank you for your past financial support.
 As of now the board has decided